Critical Conversations on Race

 In November 2021, the CSJ hired Lionell Daggs III, our inaugural Associate Director, Racial Justice Initiatives.
 After an intense several months of active listening and learning, Lionell created the Critical Conversations on Race (CCoR) dialogue series for Hoya student leaders in the Center for Social Justice.
 For questions on CCoR, contact Lionell at ld844 (AT) georgetown.edu.

-For students
+For Students

-Critical Conversations on Race will take place through the 2023-2024 academic year.
+Critical Conversations on Race will take place through each academic year.
 These dialogues are required for CSJ students in a leadership position, including students who have allocated their Federal Work Study to their work or who volunteer as DC Reads/DC STEM, DC Schools Project, and ASK coordinators; Jumpstart Team Leaders; ABSO and ABP Board Members; SIPS Executive Committee members; Center Operations Interns; and FOCI leaders and captains.

 FAQs on Critical Conversations on Race